julienmege/bonita-coding-dojo/use-case-best-practices/business-data-out-of-bonita-db/README.md

 ## Use case

+* As an employee, I need a web page,  In order to request my annual leave
+* As a manager, I need a dashboard,  In order to have a team view of leave requests

+## Steps

 * create a contract on task "Submit a new leave request"
     - startDate (DATE)
     - endDate (DATE)